SocketCluster/socketcluster-website/docs/api-ag-client-socket.md

     </td>
     <td>
       Subscribe to a particular channel.
-      This function returns an [AGChannel](api-ag-channel.md) object which lets you watch for incoming data on that channel.
+      This function returns an <a href="api-ag-channel">AGChannel</a> object which lets you watch for incoming data on that channel.
-      Since v4.0.0, you can provide an optional options object in the form <code>{waitForAuth: true, data: someCustomData}</code> (all properties are optional) - If <code>waitForAuth</code> is true, the channel will wait for the socket to become authenticated before trying to subscribe to the server - These kinds of channels are sometimes known as "private channels" - Note that in this case, "authenticated" means that the client socket has received a valid JWT authToken - Read about the server-side <code>socket.setAuthToken(tokenData)</code> function <a href="/#!/docs/authentication">here</a> for more details.
+      You can provide an optional options object in the form <code>{waitForAuth: true, data: someCustomData}</code> (all properties are optional) - If <code>waitForAuth</code> is true, the channel will wait for the socket to become authenticated before trying to subscribe to the server - These kinds of channels are sometimes known as "private channels" - Note that in this case, "authenticated" means that the client socket has received a valid JWT authToken - Read about the server-side <code>socket.setAuthToken(tokenData)</code> function <a href="authentication#websocket-flow">here</a> for more details.
 The <code>data</code> property can be used to pass data along with the subscription.
-      See <a href="https://github.com/SocketCluster/socketcluster/issues/167#issuecomment-208313977">this comment</a> for more details about how to handle the data property.
     </td>
   </tr>
   <tr>